AndrewCarterUK/andrewcarteruk.github.io/_drafts/beating-the-bookmakers-with-tensorflow.md

 ## What is a Deep Neural Network (DNN)?

 The critical thing for a beginner to understand about a DNN model, is that it is a function.
-Its purpose is to map a series of input variables to an output.
-When we train our model, we provide a large number of examples where we know all of the input variables **and** the desired output.
-By analysing how bad our model is at predicting the desired output, we can use some crazy calculus to modify its neurons and make it less bad at making predictions.
+Its purpose is to map a series of input **features** to an output.
+When we train our model, we provide a large number of examples where we know all of the features **and** the desired output, known as the **labels**.
+By analysing how bad our model is at predicting the labels, we can use some crazy calculus to modify its neurons and make it less bad at making predictions.
+This type of machine learning problem, where our training data is labelled, is a **supervised learning problem**.

-Now that you're a cool kid reading articles about machine learning on the internet, you'll need to catch up with all the lingo:
-- The input variables to our model are called **features**.
-- The desired output in our training data are **labels**.
-- This type of problem, where our training data is labelled, is a **supervised learning problem**.

 ## Our Test Data